rreusser/glsl-fft/README.md

 ### Is it fast?

-As far as fast Fourier transforms go, it's not particularly optimized, though it's much faster than transferring data to and from the GPU each time you need to compute a Fourier transform.
+As far as fast Fourier transforms go, it's not really optimized at all, though it's faster than transferring data to and from the GPU each time you need to compute a Fourier transform.
+The biggest strike against it is the number of passes.
+That could be optimized, but I don't currently have the time.
+Would gladly accept a PR though.

 ## JavaScript API